gipic/SudokuADC/README.md

 The player "subscribes" to the match by adding himself into the player list of MatchData object, with the aim to send/receive direct messages with the other players of the match.

-After he places a number, the local grid is updated.
+After he places a number, the local grid ("nickname" path), player score and shared grid ("gameName" path) are updated.

 # Test